• Skip to primary navigation

 • To toast pecans, spread in a single layer on a baking sheet.
 Bake in a preheated 350°F oven for 8 to 9 minutes.
 Watch carefully to ensure that they do not over-toast.

-• If the melted chocolate seems too thick, you can add 1 teaspoon of vegetable oil to thin it out.
+• If the melted chocolate seems too thick, add 1 teaspoon of vegetable oil to thin it out.

-• The step of heating the flour is important, so don’t skip it.
+• The flour heating step is essential, so don't skip it.
 With my microwave, it took 1 minute for the flour to reach 165°F.

-• I like for my Chocolate-Covered Cookie Dough Bites to be on the small size, so I used my smallest ice cream scoop (#100) to scoop the dough balls.
-If you don’t have an ice cream scoop, use a tablespoon.
+• I like my Chocolate-Covered Cookie Dough Bites to be small, so I used my smallest ice cream scoop (#100) to scoop the dough balls.
+If you don't have an ice cream scoop, use a tablespoon.

-• While dipping the cookie dough balls, don’t worry about making sure that they are completely covered with chocolate.
+• While dipping the cookie dough balls, don't worry about ensuring they are completely covered with chocolate.
 Just dab the next dipped cookie dough ball on the uncovered part.

-• I don’t know whether this edible cookie dough could be baked for cookies or not.
-Unfortunately, I didn’t think about trying that until it was too late.
+• I don't know whether you can bake cookie dough bites or not.
+Unfortunately, I didn't think about trying that until it was too late.

 I hope you liked this recipe for Chocolate-Covered Cookie Dough Bites as much as I do.
-If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+If so, please consider giving it a star rating and leaving a comment.
+Also, if you'd like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you'll come back!